Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 # List
-similar to array but non contiguous memory placr values do not have to be same data type list also uses indexing to access elements. lists however can contain different data types, not just one
+similar to array but non contiguous memory placr values do not have to be same data type list also uses indexing to access elements.<br>
+lists however can contain different data types, not just one

 # Tuple